 The Bachelor of Social Work (BSW) degree is a professional degree which prepares graduates for generalist professional practice and/or the opportunity to be admitted to a Master of Social Work (MSW) program with advanced standing within appropriate advanced standing GPA guidelines.
-In addition to the on-campus BSW program, the BSW program is offered as an off-campus program at Washington Adventist University, Takoma Park, MD.
-The off-campus BSW program is administered and delivered by the Andrews University (AU) Department of Social Work and upon completion, the BSW is conferred by AU.
-The AU baccalaureate program is accredited by the Council on Social Work Education through the year 2019.
+The AU baccalaureate program is accredited by the Council on Social Work Education through the year 2027.

 Throughout the curriculum, the program integrates concepts of professional ethics and values, critical thinking, sensitivity to diversity, oppression, social and economic justice, and populations-at-risk.
 Field education is an integral component of the program.